March Marks The Awareness Of Cerebral Palsy Month

 Approximately 1,800 children are diagnosed with Cerebral Palsy every year.
 With increasing life expectancy this means that there are now an estimated 30,000 children with cerebral palsy in the UK.
 Of course a diagnosis of cerebral palsy does not mean that the treatment of the mother and/or baby has been negligent.
 As the table below shows, the number of claims against the NHS relating to Cerebral Palsy has remained at the same level for many years – around 200 new claims are made each year.

-Table: A comparison of the number and total value of claims for maternity cerebral palsy/brain damage claims over time across all clinical negligence schemes (Source: NHS Resolution Annual Report 2018/2019)
+Tables 1 and 2: A comparison of the number and total value of claims for maternity cerebral palsy/brain damage claims over time across all clinical negligence schemes (Source: NHS Resolution Annual Report 2021/2022)

-The table also show how the costs of dealing with these claims has increased in recent years, primarily due to better medical treatment overall, improvements in managing percutaneous endoscopic gastrostomy (PEG) feeding, the increasing life expectancy of Claimants and the increasing costs of care.
-The table below also factors in the change to the discount rate in February 2017.
+The second table also shows how the costs of dealing with these claims has increased in recent years, primarily due to better medical treatment overall, improvements in managing percutaneous endoscopic gastrostomy (PEG) feeding, the increasing life expectancy of Claimants and the increasing costs of care.

 Where to get further help and support